jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 <hr>
 ### IV.
 Add the map to the versitile layout

-Note the lecture code version, added a map directly into the layout.
-In this version, we will add it as an iFrame.
+We are going to go over responsive layouts in class next week, this will get you started on adding your map into an existing template.

+1. Open `VersitileLayout.html` in a text editor.
+Notice that the `CSS` and `JS` for the layout are _not_ directly in `VersitileLayout.html`, but rather are linked via relative paths.
+Locate the links to the CSS and JS in the `head`.

-1. Open `VersitileLayout.html` in a text editor and add the map via an iFrame using the code block below.
+2. Add the map via an iFrame using the code block below.
 Read about [iframes](https://www.w3schools.com/tags/tag_iframe.asp).
   Note that this refers to the filter-markers.html as a relative path, meaning they must be saved in the same folder.
 If you used a different name for your maps' html file, you'll have to use that file name as the source (src).
 	```Javascript
 		<!--  ADD iframe here, inside the versitle layout's map container   -->